The Robert Lane Tissue Bank

 - The ongoing collection of tissue has enabled the Tissue Bank team to hold novel collections of all three cancer types, enabling research and increasing its ability to collaborate with other groups.

-The Orchid Research Tissue Bank plays a significant role both in UK and global research; the more tissue samples pathologists can store and access, the better their chances will be of understanding male cancers and enabling the development of new, tailor-made treatments.
+The Robert Lane Tissue Bank plays a significant role both in UK and global research; the more tissue samples pathologists can store and access, the better their chances will be of understanding male cancers and enabling the development of new, tailor-made treatments.
 The funding for this project has ensured that further research can be undertaken and that collaborations nationally and internationally continue to thrive.

 Completing high profile research allowed Orchid to support the consensus meeting of the International Society of Urological Pathology (ISUP) into penile and testes cancers at The United States and Canadian Association of Pathologists in Boston in March 2015.